Item #: C-RK

-A pair of incredible hand-carved from solid white marble with light veining, this kneeling elephant sculpture likely originates from Thailand and dates to the last half of the 19th century (1850-1899).
+A pair of temple or palace guardian kneeling elephants, hand-carved from solid white marble with light veining, likely from what was then the Kingdom of Siam (now Thailand), dating to the last half of the 19th century (1850-1899).
 Depicted with a gently curled and upward-turned trunk and serene expression, the figure reflects traditional Thai symbolism of wisdom, peace, and royal power.
 Subtle incised lines define the ears, toes, and eyes, showcasing the elegance typical of Southeast Asian temple art.
 Such pairs were commonly placed at temple or palace entrances to serve as spiritual guardians.

 Dimensions: